 Beginning to tackle the world of wine can sure be a challenge.
-For one, it seems sommeliers- wine professionals- have it all down, from provenance, to regions and all the notes along the way.
+For one, it seems sommeliers — wine professionals — have it all down, from provenance to regions and all the notes along the way.
 Even the pronunciation can be daunting at first.
-Yes, wine can be something of an acquired taste, but many uninitiated wine palates find its easier to start off with something sweet.
+Yes, wine can be something of an acquired taste, but many uninitiated wine palates find it easier to start off with something sweet.
 Sweet wines don’t come with that bitterness — similar to coffee and hoppy beer — that takes some getting used to.

 Many people start out drinking sweet wines as an introduction of sorts into a wider world of wine drinking, as most people need to get used to the high tannin content found in red wines.
 By starting sweet, you can get comfortable with wine through sipping on Rosés or Moscatos and eventually move on to Merlots or Cabernet Sauvignons.

 Everyone is different, and as a result, so is every palate.
 There’s no guarantee any certain wine will be more agreeable than any other, but in our experience, the sweet wines are an excellent starting point because they have more nuances than they normally get credit for.

 So how do wine makers and sommeliers determine a wine’s relative sweetness?
 They typically use a chart known as a dryness scale.
 The drier a wine, the less sweet it’s perceived as being.

 The least sweet wines are considered dry.
 The scale ranges from dry to very sweet on a point-system in the following order – dry (00/0), off-dry (1-2), medium dry or semi-sweet (3-4), sweet (5-6) and finally, very sweet (7+).

 Sweet Wines vs. Dry Wines — What’s the Difference?

 Where a wine falls on this scale is dependent on a couple of factors.
 These include the residual sugar, or rather the sugar that was not converted into alcohol during the fermentation process, and how much acid is in the wine.